shashank-sha/drive-backup-tool/README.md

 The application will:
 1. Split files into batches (see `src/batchSplitter.js`)
-2. Authenticate with Google (demonstrating OAuth flow)
+2. Authenticate with Google (using pre-generated tokens or interactive OAuth flow)
 3. Upload batches to Drive (see `src/driveUploader.js`)
 4. Log operations to Google Sheets (see `src/sheetLogger.js`)